Slideshow776/Soot-the-Loot/README.md

 # Soot-the-Loot
 Submission to the Game Jam [Develop to Help - Ukraine](https://itch.io/jam/develop-to-help-ukraine).
+The theme was 'Stronger together'.

 You play as a group of _soots_ following a successful adventurer back out of the dungeon, collecting the loot they have that just drops to the floor.